cocos/cocos-docs/en/asset/sprite-frame.md

 __Cocos Creator__ will provide a way to package an __Image Asset__ as a __SpriteFrame__ in a later release to make it easier for users to use image assets.

-**2. The container contains objects that are used by RenderTexture**
+### The container contains objects that are used by RenderTexture

 __RenderTexture__ is a rendering texture that renders content from the camera directly to a texture instead of the screen. __SpriteFrame__ can easily display 3D camera content on the UI by managing __RenderTexture__.
 Use is as follows: